 Joint Custody Work Explained

 Child custody is one of the most important aspects of many divorce settlements – and one of the most stressful, too.
-Fortunately, by learning the basics of joint custody, you can protect both your children and your parental rights.
+Fortunately, you can protect your children and parental rights by learning the basics of Texas’ joint custody.

 What is Joint Custody?